Go to main content

 eIDAS Regulation No. 910/2014

-The European eIDAS Regulation (Electronic Identification, Authentication and Trust Services) establishes the legal framework for electronic signatures in the European Union.
+The European eIDAS regulation (Electronic Identification, Authentication and Trust Services) establishes the legal framework for electronic signatures in the European Union.
 It distinguishes three levels:

 GDPR No. 2016/679